-This consultation is the first step in the REMA programme, with the government setting out its case for change of current electricity market arrangements.
-This has involved an assessment of whether the existing arrangements meet five future challenges identified through scenario analysis in collaboration with Ofgem and National Grid ESO:
+The July 2022 consultation was the first step in the REMA programme, with the government setting out its case for change of current electricity market arrangements.
+This involved an assessment of whether the existing arrangements meet five future challenges identified through scenario analysis in collaboration with Ofgem and National Grid ESO:

 - Increasing the pace and breadth of investment in generation capacity, particularly low carbon flexibility assets.